ChainAgnostic/varsig/README.md

 varsig = multibase-prefix %x34 varsig-header varsig-body
 multibase-prefix = ALPHA ; Multibase
-varsig-header = unsigned-varint ; Usually the public key code from Multicodec varsig-body = *unsigned-varint; Zero or more segments required by the kind of varsig (e.g. raw bytes, hash algorithm, etc)
+varsig-header = unsigned-varint ; Usually the public key code from Multicodec varsig-body = *OCTET; Zero or more segments required by the kind of varsig (e.g. raw bytes, hash algorithm, etc)
 ```

 For example, here is an EdDSA signature for some content encoded as DAG-PB: